-Home aged care packages were created in Australia with the intent to help Australians stay at home for longer, without needing to move to a residential aged care facility.
-If you are an Australian who wants to stay in the workplace, or you are a running a business, then you can continue working and receive a home care package at the same time.
+Home aged care was created in Australia with the intent to help Australians stay at home for longer, without needing to move to a residential aged care facility.
+If you are an Australian who wants to stay in the workplace, or you are a running a business, then you can continue working, continue being productive and get some help at home.
 This provides a little added support so that you can handle your workload and responsibilities at home, to make life that little easier.

-This is a different way to view home aged care, as most people think home care is for old people who need a great deal of help at home because of age or injury.
-However, home aged care can also be used to develop a lifestyle program that helps you to stay healthy – mentally and physically – so that you can stay productive.
+Most people think home care is for old people who need a great deal of help at home because of age or injury.
+However, home care can also be used to develop a lifestyle program that helps you to stay healthy – mentally and physically – so that you can stay both productive and creative.

 Call us at Home Nursing Solutions in Adelaide on (08) 8331 3791 and we can discuss with you the options you have for home aged care, whatever your circumstances may be.